 In addition, the Clerk of the Circuit Court has a Leon County Official Records Search Tool, which scours county records for deeds and mortgage books.

-Using Leon County Public Records Ethically & Understanding Citizens’ Rights
+Ethical Use of Leon County Public Records & Understanding Citizens’ Rights

 Florida’s Sunshine Law has made all sorts of records available for public consumption, including court, marriage, and criminal records.
 This places a large amount of data within reach of the general public and gives access to some aspects of other individuals’ lives.